dxos/dxos/docs/docs/specs/v0/composer-2.md

 - **Component**: A regular react component which can rely on a specific application context while inside the application.
 Components are free to nest as many Surfaces within them as necessary.
 - **Surface**: A way of delegating the concrete presentation of a piece of UI to external plugins.
 A surface accepts a data context, a set of plugins, and other props which are used to resolve and instantiate concrete components to 'fulfill' that surface.
 Some surfaces render one component at a time, others can render more than one with a specific layout rule (i.e. stacking them horizontally or vertically).
 - **Plugin**: A unit of containment, modularization, and distribution of external/modular functionality that can be dynamically installed into an application (at build time, and later at runtime).
 Plugins provide things like components and other data to the application.
 - **Shell**: The HALO button and generic UI for join and space management flows that appear in popups overtop the main application and hosted in the vault iframe.
-A subset of the vault UI surface that is restricted to the calling application that saving developers the cost of implementing boilerplate UI flows for space and identity management.
+A subset of the vault UI surface that is restricted to the calling application that saves developers the cost of implementing boilerplate UI flows for space and identity management.
-- **Chrome**: All the UI of an application that is not (but surrounds) the user generated content itself. (e.g.: buttons, toolbars, dividers, drag handles, ... etc.)
+- **Chrome**: All the UI of an application that is not (but surrounds) the user generated content itself. (e.g.: buttons, toolbars, sidebar affordances, dividers, drag handles, ... etc.)
 - **Vault**: HALO universal PWA which stores identity and data
 - **Stack**: A user experience paradigm (component) which enables editing columns of mixed content with arbitrary (extensible) content types.
-A key feature is the draggability of paragraphs or content items to re-order them.
+A key feature is the draggability of stack elements to re-order them.

 ## Non-definitions